userlerueda/LTRCLD-1451/LAB_GUIDE.md

 	* On the "Hypervisor" tab, observe total and used resources.
 	* On the "Compute host" tab, observe "Status" of different hosts.

-Review the section and discuss if you have any questions or comments.
+*Review the section and discuss if you have any questions or comments.*

 ---

 # Admin Tasks
+*Estimated time to complete: 30 min.*

 ## Scenario